7 Best AI Research Assistants (2026): Hallucination-Verified

 - Fast cited answers, Perplexity (broad) or Consensus (peer-review-only) depending on the question.

 - Deep dives across reports, Atlas.
-Upload the analyst reports, technical notes, and PDFs you already have; query across them.
+Upload the analyst reports, technical notes, and PDFs you already have, then query across them.

 - Academic evidence layer, Elicit when a decision needs structured evidence to back it.